Gretron/quizlog/Project Proposal.md

 6. As a user, I can perform a quiz in exam mode (1 feature)
 7. As a user, I can view performed quizzes history (1 feature)
 8. As a user, I can view performed quiz details and results (1 feature)
+9. (3 more features for a 2-person team)

 ## Estimated Time